typestack/routing-controllers/README.md

     This way compression middleware will be applied only for `getOne` controller action, and will be executed *before* action execution.
+    To execute middleware *after* action use `@UseAfter` decorator instead.

-3. If you want to use middleware per-controller:
+3. To use middleware per-controller:

     ```typescript
     import {Controller, UseBefore} from "routing-controllers";